kenmoini/lab-dashy/README.md

 The Ansible Playbook will install all the latest versions of these packages on the target hosts.

-You'll also need the dependant Ansible Collections installed:
+You'll also need the dependant Ansible Collections installed if running locally via the CLI:

 ```bash=
 ansible-galaxy collection install -r ./collections/requirements.yml